haidaraM/ansible-playbook-grapher/README.md

   --hide-plays-without-roles
                         Hide the plays that end up with no roles in the graph (after applying the tags filter).
 Only roles at the play level and include_role as tasks are considered (no import_role).
   --include-role-tasks  Include the tasks of the roles in the graph.
-Applied when parsing the playbooks.
   --only-roles          Only render the roles in the graph (ignoring the tasks).
   --open-protocol-custom-formats OPEN_PROTOCOL_CUSTOM_FORMATS
                         The custom formats to use as URLs for the nodes in the graph.
 Required if --open-protocol-handler is set to custom.
 You should provide a